 These NYTD services should be provided on a monthly basis to support the youth’s transition into adulthood.
 The NYTD services specifically prepare a youth for independence, education, housing, life skills, employment, budgeting, hygiene, and healthy permanency.
 NYTD services can be provided by foster parents, group home providers, case manager, and/or community partners.

 The South Carolina Department of Social Services uses the Transition Plan form for this purpose.
 This plan must be formalized within 90 days of the youth’s 17th birthday and again within 90 days of the youth’s 18th birthday.
 The Transition Plan Meeting is a youth collaboration approach to identify areas in which services and skills are needed in order to make a successful transition to independence.
 Assisting the youth to identify and engage with individuals in his or her support system is essential.
 Service providers, foster parents, family members, and any other individuals with whom the youth has a positive connection should be invited to participate in the transition plan meeting to develop a successful transition into adulthood.

 What is Voluntary Placement?

-Youth who have reached the age of majority (age 18) while in foster care and has not reached the age of 21 are still able to receive placement support.
-The young adult is agreeing to a Voluntary Placement, which means DSS will provide board payment in support of the youth achieving successful transition into adulthood.
+Youth who have reached the age of majority (age 18) while in SCDSS foster care and has not reached the age of 21 are still able to receive placement support.
+The young adult is agreeing to a Voluntary Placement, which means DSS will provide board payment to a licensed provider in support of the youth achieving successful transition into adulthood.
 The youth agrees to abide by DSS policy and regulations while in DSS placement.
 Youth are eligible to remain in voluntary placement until turning the age of 21.

 Those youth who agree to remain in voluntary placement are eligible for Chafee funded services until age 21; and are eligible for ETV funded services until age 26.